-General Description: The Red-bellied Snake is a small terrestrial snake, with adults ranging from 10–12 inches (25.4–30.5 cm) in length.
+Description: The Red-bellied Snake is a small terrestrial snake, with adults ranging from 10–12 inches (25–30 cm) in length.
 The background coloration is variable and can be tan, brown, or gray, typically with a pale middorsal stripe.
-This stripe may be difficult to discern as it can match the background coloration.
+This stripe may be difficult to discern as it can match the background coloration in some individuals.
 Often, this middorsal stripe is bordered by a series of small black dots that may be connected, giving the appearance of thin stripes running down the length of the body.
-The head is dark in coloration and three pale blotches (two lateral, one middorsal) are present on the neck.
-The belly is red in coloration off and can be light red or deep red.
-Juvenile coloration is similar to adult coloration.
-Scales are keeled and the anal scale is divided.
-Red-bellied Snakes are similar in appearance to Dekay's Brownsnakes (Storeria dekayi), but can easily be differentiated by the presence of a red belly (Dekay's Brownsnakes have a white belly).
+The head is dark in coloration, and three pale blotches (two lateral, one middorsal) are present on the neck.
+The underside is red in coloration and can vary in hue, from light red to deep red.
+Juvenile coloration is similar to adult coloration, but individuals can be darker, and a yellow ring may be present around the neck.
+Scales are keeled, and the anal scale is divided.
+Red-bellied Snakes are similar in appearance to Dekay's Brownsnake but can easily be differentiated by the presence of a red underside (Dekay's Brownsnakes have an off-white underside).

-Habitat: Red-bellied Snakes use many different habitats including riparian woodlands, wet meadows, and residential areas throughout their range.
+Habitat: Red-bellied Snakes use many different moist habitats including riparian woodlands, deciduous forests, wet meadows, and residential areas throughout their range.

-Species Range: This species has a large distribution across much of the eastern half of the United States, with populations in the Black Hills being the westernmost known locality of this species.
+Species Distribution: This species has a large distribution across much of the eastern half of the United States, with populations in the Black Hills being the westernmost known locality of this species.

 South Dakota Status: This species is monitored by the South Dakota Natural Heritage Program.
-Any sightings of this species should be reported to South Dakota Game, Fish and Parks (report observation).
+Any observations of this species should be reported to South Dakota Game, Fish and Parks (report observation).